available in: English

 Every driver holds the responsibility and legal obligation to follow the rules of the road.
 Those who break these rules risk being involved in rear-end collisions, which can cause the driver ahead of them to experience years of suffering.
 A little more patience and attention to the road can make Abilene roads safer for all drivers.

 If you were the victim of a rear-end collision, you deserve compensation for your damages.
-Look to the trusted team at Juan Hernandez Law for assistance every step of the way.
+Look to the trusted team at Hernandez Law Group for assistance every step of the way.
 Board certified in personal injury law (unlike 98% of Texas lawyers), Juan Hernandez has an impressive track record with car accident cases.
 Reach out today to learn more.